Back to Blog

 Key Insight

-The Leverage Formula: $15k investment → $60k/year savings + $12k error recovery + $180k contract savings = 16x return in Year 1.
-This is why we say apps are assets, not expenses.
+The Leverage Formula: A $15k investment yielded a $60k/year saving, a $12k error recovery, and $180k in contract savings.
+This represents a 16x return in Year 1.
+This outcome reinforces our position that custom applications are strategic assets, not merely expenses.

 Conclusion